 Taking care of your hair is of the utmost importance if you want to avoid losing it.
 Hair maintenance can be done in several ways.

-Depending on the type of barber that you’ve been to in the past, you might have noticed that massage your hair or at least offer to do so after it’s been cut - why do they do this?
+Depending on the type of barber that you’ve been to in the past, you might have noticed that they massage your scalp or at least offer to do so after it’s been cut - why do they do this?

 Here we will look into scalp stimulation to find out how, and if, it works to boost hair growth.